 In most cases, large organizations fail to transform themselves due to 3 inherent obstacles: they (i) focus inward (not outward), (ii) focus on technologies that can be leveraged with existing expertise (not converging/adjacent tech), and (iii) rely on internal (not external) innovation.

-Get our complete Exponential Organizations summary (full book summary here) for a breakdown of 4 strategies and sub-strategies that large organizations can use to move toward ExO thinking while retaining their core businesses.
+Get our complete Exponential Organizations summary for a breakdown of 4 strategies and sub-strategies that large organizations can use to move toward ExO thinking while retaining their core businesses.

 The book is packed with examples and case studies about accelerating technologies, market disruptions, Exponential Organizations and how incumbents are responding to these developments.
 It also includes a test for diagnosing your existing organization, and a list of trends and considerations for C-level executives (e.g. CEO, CMO, CTO, CFO).

 This is a useful resource for any business leader or executive who wants to understand how build organizations that’ll thrive in face of exponential change.
-Do get a copy of the book for the full details, get our Exponential Organizations full summary bundle for an overview of the various ideas and tips, get more resources from exo.works or the author’s website salimismail.com.
+You can purchase the book here for the full details, get more resources from exo.works or the author’s website salimismail.com.

 Looking to craft your digital or tech strategy?
 Check out The Digital Transformation Playbook summary or learn more about disruptive technology in The Innovator’s Dilemma summary!